Stock car racing: Early years

 In the 1920s, moonshine runners during the Prohibition era would often have to outrun the authorities.
 To do so, they had to upgrade their vehicles—while leaving them looking ordinary, so as not to attract attention.
 Eventually, runners started getting together with fellow runners and making runs together.
 They would challenge one another and eventually progressed to organized events in the early 1930s.
 The main problem racing faced was the lack of a unified set of rules among the different tracks.
 When Bill France Sr. saw this problem, he set up a meeting at the Streamline Hotel in order to form an organization that would unify the rules.

 When NASCAR was first formed by France in 1948 to regulate stock car racing in the U.S., there was a requirement that any car entered be made entirely of parts available to the general public through automobile dealers.
-Additionally, the cars had to be models that had sold more than 500 units to the public.
-This is referred to as "homologation."
+Furthermore, the car models were required to have sold over 500 units to the public.
+This is referred to as "homologation", which other racing series has since adapted for their own rulesets.
 In NASCAR's early years, the cars were so "stock" that it was commonplace for the drivers to drive themselves to the competitions in the car that they were going to run in the race.
 While automobile engine technology had remained fairly stagnant in World War II, advanced aircraft piston engine development had provided a great deal of available data, and NASCAR was formed just as some of the improved technology was about to become available in production cars.
 Until the advent of the Trans-Am Series in 1967, NASCAR homologation cars were the closest thing that the public could buy that was actually very similar to the cars that were winning national races.